 This module details the signs and symptoms of anxiety to help guide supervisors, managers and work colleagues on what to look for when working with others.
 The training provides strategies, exercises and activities that they can use to relieve anxiety symptoms and advises when to seek professional help.

 The module teaches the signs and symptoms of stress, anxiety and depression to encourage employees to recognise them early so that they can begin to address them.
 The training offers some immediate exercises and activities that employees can do to relieve the symptoms.
+Learn more about generalised anxiety disorder and access some free resources to help.

 See our article, Introducing Mental Health Programs for Business.